chadwhitacre/openpath/2024/cra/index.md

 ---
-title: "OSS Stewards, Software Restaurants"
+title: OSS Stewards as Software Restaurants
 excerpt: With new EU legislation, Open Source foundations are growing up fast.
 Where are we headed?
 noindex: true
 ---

 I took AP Computer Science in 1994, in a small lab with a dozen Macintoshes.
-For homework, we wrote out top-down designs and Pascal snippets on paper.
+For homework, we scribbled top-down designs and Pascal snippets on paper.
 Some we typed in the next day.

 My mom, a math teacher in a different district, drove me to CompUSA at Parkway